AsadillahRamadhan/spark-plug-classification/README.md

 16. Invite team members or `Assign to myself` if you're doing self-project

-17. Click each image and follow the instruction to annotate (make sure every image label is the same as others (e.g. spark plug))
+17. Click each image and follow the instruction to annotate (make sure each image is labelled as spark plug condition (e.g. ideal, burned, etc))

 18. If annotation process is done, then go to `Dataset` section